 Insurance Stocks Moving In Wednesday's Intraday Session

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.
-Gainers Hallmark Financial Servs (NASDAQ: HALL) shares increased by 4.65% to $4.66 during Wednesday's
+Gainers HCI Group (NYSE: HCI) stock rose 2.21% to $93.73 during Wednesday's regular session.
+Trading

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.